minhhoit/yacms/docs/deployment.rst

 .. note::

-  None of the items listed above are required for deploying Mezzanine, they're simply the components that have been chosen for use in the bundled ``fabfile.py``.
+  None of the items listed above are required for deploying Yacms, they're simply the components that have been chosen for use in the bundled ``fabfile.py``.
 Alternatives such as `Apache
   <http://httpd.apache.org/>`_ and `MySQL <http://www.mysql.com/>`_